 Fortunately, YETI lowered the prices a bit to match those of Hydro flasks.
 To give you an example, for the 18 fluid ounce bottle, the retail price of the Yeti Rambler Bottle is now exactly the same as that of the Hydro Flask Hydration.

-To sum up, recently both brands have aligned their prices (or more precisely YETI did lower them), and now bottles from the both brands currently cost about the same.
+To sum up, recently both brands have aligned their prices (or more precisely YETI did lower them), and now bottles from both brands currently cost about the same.

 While the Yeti Rambler has a plain stainless steel exterior, the Hydro Flask Hydration has a powder-coated exterior.
 This kind of exterior means there is a much larger range of different shades to choose from when you’re buying a Hydro Flask Hydration.